-Saul spared the enemies of God - but Saul willingly murdered Abimelech, the high priest of Israel.
+Saul saved the enemies of God - but he murdered Abimelech, the high priest of Israel.
 In fact, Saul put to death Abimelech, his fellow priests, and the entire priestly city of Nob - along with its women, children, and infants:

-1 Samuel 22:18: "And the king said to Doeg, Turn thou, and fall upon the priests.
+1 Samuel 22:18-19: "And the king said to Doeg, Turn thou, and fall upon the priests.
 And Doeg the Edomite turned, and he fell upon the priests, and slew on that day fourscore and five persons that did wear a linen ephod.

-19 And Nob, the city of the priests, smote he with the edge of the sword, both men and women, children and sucklings, and oxen, and asses, and sheep, with the edge of the sword."
+And Nob, the city of the priests, smote he with the edge of the sword, both men and women, children and sucklings, and oxen, and asses, and sheep, with the edge of the sword."

 Saul was more than just a wicked man; he was a mass murderer.
-Refusing to kill the Amalekites, God's enemies, and then slaughtering an entire city of priests instead is an unbelievably wicked thing to do.
-Saul was perfectly willing to murder a whole city of people who had done him no harm.
-Saul was a really, really wicked man.
+It's exceptionally evil to refuse to kill God's enemies (the Amalekites) and then slaughter an entire city of priests.
+Saul was willing to murder a whole city of people who had done him no harm.
+Saul was an extremely wicked man.

-Amazingly, that is not the only mass murder that Saul was guilty of.
-The Bible also tells us that Saul was guilty of genocide:
+Amazingly, that's not the only time Saul committed mass murder.
+The Bible tells us that Saul was also guilty of genocide: